ArtooTrills/Bounty-Food-Locator/README.md

 # Bounty-Location-Tracker

-Artoo's Android app helps field agents of lending institutions collect information of their customers at their house or business location.
-Each field agent is allocated a certain sales zone and they can work within their zone

-Build a feature in the app that allows the field agent to transmit his whereabouts during during work hours
+There are many popular online food delivery services.
+Delivery agents carry android phones to receive notifcations of pickups and deliveries.
+Build an agent app that allows the field agent to transmit his whereabouts to his manager / supervisor.

-## Field agent user flow
+## Delivery agent user flow
-**One time set-up:** Save current location to define the zone.
-You can assume 2km radius from current location

-- Start your day (consent to start location tracking)
+- Confirm pick-up (consent to start location tracking)
-- Collect basic details about customers (you can skip this)
-- Current location is saved in the server every 5 minutes
+- Start driving towards the customer location (save location to the server every 5 minutes)
-- End your day (end location tracking)
+- Confirm delivery (end location tracking)

 ## Supervisor user flow

-- Check the current location of the field agent
+- Check the current location of the delivery agent
-- Get notified if the field agent is working outside his allocated zone
+- Get notified if the delivery is not done 15 mins after pick-up
-- Bonus - see the entire path taken during the course of the day
+- Bonus - see all paths taken by the agent during the course of the day

-## Resources
+## Suggested resources
 - Use Firebase for [Push Notifications](https://firebase.google.com/docs/cloud-messaging/android/client) and to [save location data](https://firebase.google.com/docs/database/)
 - Use DDMS to simulate location movement